-4.3 Language extension compatibility: pragmas
+5.3 Language extension compatibility: pragmas

-Arm Compiler 6 provides support for some pragmas that are supported in Arm Compiler 5.
+Arm® Compiler for Embedded 6 provides support for some pragmas that are supported in Arm Compiler 5.
 Other pragmas are not supported, or must be replaced with alternatives.

-The following table lists some of the commonly used pragmas that are supported by Arm Compiler 5 but are not supported by Arm Compiler 6.
+The following table lists some of the commonly used pragmas that are supported by Arm Compiler 5 but are not supported by Arm Compiler for Embedded 6.
 Replace any instances of these pragmas in your code with the recommended alternative.

-Table 4-5 Pragma language extensions that must be replaced
+Table 5-5: Pragma language extensions that must be replaced

+Pragma supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 alternative #pragma import (symbol) asm(".global symbol \n\t");

-Pragma supported by Arm Compiler 5 Recommended Arm Compiler 6 alternative #pragma import (symbol) asm(".global symbol\n\t"); #pragma anon_unions #pragma no_anon_unions In C, anonymous structs and unions are a C11 extension which is enabled by default in armclang.
+Pragma supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 alternative #pragma anon_unions #pragma no_anon_unions In C, anonymous structs and unions are a C11 extension which is enabled by default in armclang .
 If you specify the -pedantic option, the compiler emits warnings about extensions do not match the specified language standard.
-For example: armclangtarget=aarch64-arm-none-eabi -c -pedanticstd=c90 test.c test.c:3:5: warning: anonymous structs are a C11 extension [- Wc11-extensions] In C++, anonymous unions are part of the language standard, and are always enabled.
+For example: armclangtarget=aarch64-arm-none-eabi -c - pedanticstd=c90 test.c test.c:3:5: warning: anonymous structs are a C11 extension [-Wc11-extensions] In C++, anonymous unions are part of the language standard, and are always enabled.
 However, anonymous structs and classes are an extension.
 If you specify the -pedantic option, the compiler emits warnings about anonymous structs and classes.
-For example: armclangtarget=aarch64-arm-none-eabi -c -pedantic -xc++ test.c test.c:3:5: warning: anonymous structs are a GNU extension [- Wgnu-anonymous-struct] Introducing anonymous unions, struct and classes using a typedef is a separate extension in armclang, which must be enabled using the -fms-extensions option. #pragma arm armclang does not support switching instruction set in the middle of a file.
-You #pragma thumb can use the command-line options -marm and -mthumb to specify the instruction set of the whole file. #pragma arm section #pragma clang section In Arm Compiler 5, the section types you can use this pragma with are rodata, rwdata, zidata, and code.
-In Arm Compiler 6, the equivalent section types are rodata, data, bss, and text respectively.
+For example: armclangtarget=aarch64-arm-none-eabi -c - pedantic -xc++ test.c test.c:3:5: warning: anonymous structs are a GNU extension [-Wgnu-anonymous-struct] Introducing anonymous unions, struct and classes using a typedef is a separate extension in armclang , which must be enabled using the -fms-extensions option. #pragma arm #pragma thumb armclang does not support switching instruction set in the middle of a file.
+You can use the command-line options -marm and -mthumb to specify the instruction set of the whole file. #pragma arm section #pragma clang section "1 In Arm Compiler 5, the section types you can use this pragma with are rodata, rwdata, zidata, and code.
+In Arm Compiler for Embedded 6, the equivalent section types are rodata, data, bss, and text respectively.